Granado Espada: Localization History

 K2 Network announced in January 2007 that they would be bringing Granado Espada to the North American and European markets in Summer 2007 under the title of Sword of the New World.
 Originally released under a pay-to-play model, the game later became free-to-play on August 21, 2007.
 K2 Network was subsequently renamed GamersFirst and changed the name of the North American server to Sword 2.
 GamersFirst announced on 31 October 2012, that due to the expiration of the licensing contract with IMCGames, North American operations of the game would be transferred to T3Fun, a subsidiary of the Korean publisher HanbitSoft.
 Although GamersFirst had a functional server for the European market, publishing rights for the EU market would be transferred to RNTS Media GmbH after the expiration of the contract.
 RNTSgames has announced the name of the EU regional server to be Granado Espada - Resurrection.

 On 10 August 2007, IAHGames, the company which the game is licensed to in Singapore, Malaysia, the Philippines, Vietnam as well as Australia and New Zealand, announced its business model for Granado Espada.
 Subsequently, they informed players that on August 30, 2007, the game would become commercial.
 IAHGames gave players a 90-day free trial if they achieved Level 20 by that time.
 New players had a free five-day trial period and after which, they are required to pay.
 On December 5, 2007, as with other regional servers, the game became free-to-play.
 On 27 April 2017, IAHGames ceased game service in SEA Server operation.

 After more than three years of operation The9, licensee and operator of the mainland Chinese regional server, has announced that it would terminate Granado Espada's game service, citing the expiration of its contract with IMC Games.
 It has since stopped accepting new registrants from September 22, 2010, and began to wind down the regional server gradually.
 On the midnight of November 22, 2010, the servers officially went down.
-Game service in Mainland China subsequently resumed in March, 2011 under a new licensee.
+Game service in Mainland China subsequently resumed in March 2011 under a new licensee.
 Astrum Nival, the operator of the Russian regional server, has ceased game service on November 30, 2012.
 This marked the first time that a Granado Espada regional server has completely ceased service without any transfer to another local operator.

+EuroGameZ server shut down EU server on August 01, 2013, due to Interruption of Service.
+T3Fun server shut down NA server on September 16, 2021.

+On January 2024, the publisher from Taiwan announced that the TW service will be discontinued and shut down by the end of February 2024 after 17 years long operation.

+December 31, 2024, IMC Games Granado Espada Japan shut down.